 The WJP believes that everyone is a stakeholder in the rule of law, and that a multidisciplinary approach is essential to creating long-lasting change.

 Congratulations to our 2014 World Justice Challenge grantees!
-Seed grants were awarded to 15 startup initiatives including programs focused on advancing labor rights for cotton pickers in Pakistan, promoting equal treatment for women soccer players in Brazil, developing an open-source, online civic participation platform, and more.
-Read more about the World Justice Challenge, our open competition designed to incubate practical, on-the-ground programs that advance the rule of law, at the bottom of this page.
+Seed grants are awarded to 15 startup initiatives including programs focused on advancing labor rights for cotton pickers in Pakistan, promoting equal treatment for women soccer players in Brazil, developing an open-source, online civic participation platform, and more.

 This program will create an open source toolkit to support legislative development, monitoring, and compliance exercises on a global scale.
 The toolkit will be developed using existing materials and an online prototype to rapidly advance several knowledge development goals including comprehensive National, Regional, and International legal frameworks, assessments against established benchmarks, and geo-referencing and map analytics to show patterns and relationships.

 This program will provide a nation-wide free legal consultation hotline, focusing its service on women and vulnerable groups.
 The program will produce a confidential online database for lawyers, donor agencies and hotline consultants, and work with the media on a campaign promoting the hotline.

 India and Nepal have been experiencing urbanization at a rate faster than most other countries, and city police forces are not adequately trained to cope with the challenges of policing rapidly urbanizing populations.
 This program will create a low-cost mobile-phone-based visual training system will provide police personnel with a platform to access short training and informational videos on their mobile phones.